kzkedzierska/notes/pull_request.md

 # Making changes to the repository (github)

+//TODO:

+* Fork or not to fork repo?
+* Pull request;
+* Add more description and link sources.

 ## Basics

 Never work on master, if working on new code, fixing bugs or adding features create a new branch.
 It's importnat to name the branch so it will describe its purpose.
 There are some guidelines to naming convention, like the ones in this [stack overflow post](https://stackoverflow.com/questions/273695/what-are-some-examples-of-commonly-used-practices-for-naming-git-branches).
 It's recommended to use grouping tokens, i.e. instead of having following branches: